alkindli/alkindli/README.md

 Compiler is simply a resolution.
 Resolution definition in word class.
 Simple case file - library, version.

+  Common problem is the relic - how often people forget that majority is the problem.
+Like computer name - if it has services then the open source is overid and if it does not then the open source is used.

   Microsoft was attendie firmware thief victom.
-  AI in this thesis is just not for anything g.
+  AI in this thesis is just not for anything good.